 Forget the picture-perfect lawn.
 With drought and water restrictions, a more realistic goal is to keep grass alive.

-So given where we are now, what do we do for rest of this year?
+So given where we are now, what do we do for the rest of this year?

 1Reduce or eliminate fertilizing until our normal rainfall resumes.
 This only encourages growth which requires even more water.
 Avoid synthetic fertilizers.
 Instead apply finely screened compost to areas of the lawn that have turned brown or died.
 Rake out the dead thatch first before sprinkling the compost.
 A healthy, porous soil that is not compacted is the best way to encourage your lawn to fill in those dead spots.